-Sections 1002.39(7)(c) and 1002.395(11)(c), F.S., provide that the Commissioner of Education may immediately suspend payment of scholarship funds if it is determined that there is probable cause to believe that there is fraudulent activity on the part of the private school or if there is an imminent threat to the health, safety, or welfare of the students.
+Sections 1002.39(7)(c) and 1002.395(11)(c), F.S., provide that the Commissioner of Education may immediately suspend payment of scholarship funds if it is determined that there is probable cause to believe that there is fraudulent activity on the part of the private school or if there is an imminent threat to the health, safety or welfare of the students.
 In addition, sections 1002.39(7)(a) and 1002.395(11)(a), F. S., provide that the department may revoke a private school's participation in the scholarship program if it is determined that the private school has failed to comply with the provisions of that section.

-During the period of November 1, 2015, to October 31, 2016, the Commissioner of Education issued Administrative Complaints immediately suspending the eligibility of 23 private schools for fraudulent activity.
-The department entered into a settlement agreement with five of the 23 schools, and their suspensions were rescinded.
-Five schools provided the necessary documentation to continue participation in the scholarship programs, and their suspensions were rescinded.
-One school appealed the department's action; the school remains ineligible until the appeals process has been concluded.
-Twelve schools have been removed from participation in the scholarship programs.
+During the period of November 1, 2016, to October 31, 2017, the Commissioner of Education issued Administrative Complaints immediately suspending the eligibility of thirteen private schools based upon probable cause..
+The department entered into a settlement agreement with two of the thirteen schools, and their suspensions were rescinded.
+Two schools provided the necessary documentation showing that no fraud was committed, and their suspensions were rescinded.
+Five schools appealed the department's action; the schools remain ineligible until the appeals process has been concluded.
+Four schools have been removed from participation in the scholarship programs.